 - We need to obtain substantial additional funding to complete the development and any commercialization of AL001 and ALZN002.
-If we are unable to raise this capital when needed, we may be forced to delay, reduce or eliminate our research and development programs or other operations. - · Our independent registered public accounting firm has expressed substantial doubt about our ability to continue as a going concern. - We are at an early stage of clinical development and currently have no source of near-term revenue and may never become profitable. - We have a limited operating history on which to judge our business prospects and management. - We have both operational and financial milestones that must be met to maintain the licensing rights to our current technology and intellectual property from the University of South Florida Research Foundation. - If we fail to comply with our obligations in the agreements under which we license intellectual property and other rights from third parties or otherwise experience disruptions to our business relationships with the Licensor, we could lose license rights that are important to our business. - · We are substantially dependent on the success of our product candidates, which may not receive regulatory approval or be successfully commercialized. - Serious adverse events or other safety risks could require us to abandon development and preclude, delay or limit approval of AL001 or ALZN002, or limit the scope of any approved label or market acceptance. - · Development and regulatory approval of our drug candidates present a number of risks, which are delineated in the Risk factors section.
+If we are unable to raise this capital when needed, we may be forced to delay, reduce or eliminate our research and development programs or other operations. - We are at an early stage of clinical development and currently have no source of near-term revenue and may never become profitable. - · We have a limited operating history on which to judge our business prospects and management. - We have both operational and financial milestones that must be met to maintain the licensing rights to our current technology and intellectual property from the University of South Florida Research Foundation. - If we fail to comply with our obligations in the agreements under which we license intellectual property and other rights from third parties or otherwise experience disruptions to our business relationships with the Licensor, we could lose license rights that are important to our business. - We are substantially dependent on the success of our product candidates, which may not receive regulatory approval or be successfully commercialized. - Serious adverse events or other safety risks could require us to abandon development and preclude, delay or limit approval of AL001 or ALZN002, or limit the scope of any approved label or market acceptance. - · Development and regulatory approval of our drug candidates present a number of risks, which are delineated in the Risk factors section. - If we fail to attract and keep senior management and key scientific personnel, we may be unable to successfully develop AL001, ALZN002 or any future product candidates, conduct our in-licensing and development efforts or commercialize AL001, ALZN002 or any of our future product candidates. - · Our intellectual property rights present a number of risks.

-- If we fail to attract and keep senior management and key scientific personnel, we may be unable to successfully develop AL001, ALZN002 or any future product candidates, conduct our in-licensing and development efforts or commercialize AL001, ALZN002 or any of our future product candidates. - · Our intellectual property rights present a number of risks, which are delineated in the Risk factors section. - · Our affiliates and related party transactions present a number of risks, which are delineated in the Risk factors section. - If we do not regain compliance with or continue to satisfy the Nasdaq Capital Market continued listing requirements, our common stock could be delisted from the Nasdaq Capital Market. - The market price of our common stock is volatile, which could result in substantial losses for investors. - The concentration of our stock ownership will limit your ability to influence corporate matters, including the ability to influence the outcome of director elections and other matters requiring stockholder approval. - We have identified a material weakness in our internal control over financial reporting.
+Our affiliates and related party transactions present a number of risks.

+- If we do not regain compliance with or continue to satisfy the Nasdaq Capital Market continued listing requirements, our common stock could be delisted from the Nasdaq Capital Market. - The market price of our common stock is volatile, which could result in substantial losses for investors. - The concentration of our stock ownership will limit your ability to influence corporate matters, including the ability to influence the outcome of director elections and other matters requiring stockholder approval. - We have identified a material weakness in our internal control over financial reporting.
 If our remediation of this material weakness is not effective, or if we experience additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls in the future, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our common stock.